 – Deploy their coupled regional model VRESM within FRACTAL.

 Cape Town is one of the self-funded cities involved in FRACTAL.
 This city will employ an embedded researcher, and has expressed an interest to focus on the benefits of Ecosystem Services in the context of resilient development.

 European Commission Joint Research Centre

-As the Commission’s in-house science service, the Joint Research Center’s mission is to provide EU policies with independent, evidence-based scientific and technical support throughout the whole policy cycle.
+The JRC is one of the FRACTAL partners offering in-kind contributions.
+As the European Commission’s in-house science service, the JRC’s mission is to provide EU policies with independent, evidence-based scientific and technical support throughout the whole policy cycle.
 Its work has a direct impact on the lives of citizens by contributing, with its research outcomes, to a healthy and safe environment, secure energy supplies, sustainable mobility and consumer health and safety.

 Global Change SysTem for Analysis, Research & Training

 START promotes research-driven capacity building to advance knowledge on global environmental change in Africa and Asia-Pacific.
 Our work focuses on climate variability and change, disaster risk reduction, land-use/land-cover change, biodiversity conservation, urban development, human health, water resources management, agriculture and food security, and regional climate modeling and climate services.
 START’s actions target science, as well as the interface of science, policy and practice, and inform actions toward fostering more resilient and adaptable development.